linnnnnnh/BET-TER/README.md

 4. Traditional solutions like education take decades, and media/TV lacks incentives to promote them.

 ## 🧠 Our Solution
-1. Credits to stream women’s matches
-2. Rewarded curiosity: get educated through play
-3. AI-generated insights about women’s teams
+1. Leverage the visibility and the popularity of men sport games
+2. Implement a fun betting games during a match where all spectators can play
+3. Grant part of rewards that are dedicated to promote women sport games

 ## 🚀 Project Overview

 This platform provides a two-phase fan engagement experience:

-1. **Prediction Phase** (1 hour before match): Fans answer prediction questions with AI chatbot assistance
+1. **Prediction Phase** (before match): Fans answer prediction questions with AI chatbot assistance
 2. **Heatmap Game** (Halftime): Interactive mini-game with VRF-based outcomes and tiered rewards
+3. For winners, win some advantages with half of them are women game focus.
+For losers, mint a WOW Token which is an impact utility token for only access to advantages that are related to women sport games.

+## 🚀 Roadmap

+- Integrate fetching game outcome data by oracle using Chainlink for game data and Hyperlane to bridge the result
+- Integrate mint of WOW token on the frontend dapp
+- Make withdrawal of the CHZ in the contract only possible by swapping to WOW for women sport use

 ### Key Features